cisco/mindmeld/docs/source/userguide/parser.rst

 An entity, together with its children forms an entity group.
 The entity groups in the above example are {"mujaddara wrap"}, {"two", "chicken kebab"} and {"palmyra"}.
 Childless entities are considered to be in a singleton group of their own.

 To better familiarize yourself with the language parser, use the :doc:`food ordering blueprint <../blueprints/food_ordering>` as a sandbox to test out the preconfigured parser and experiment with different configuration settings.
-Also, refer to the dialogue manager section of the blueprint for examples on how to use the parser output within your :term:`dialogue state handlers <dialogue state handler>`.
+Also, refer to the blueprint's application file (``app.py``) for examples on how to use the parser output within your :term:`dialogue state handlers <dialogue state handler>`.